WCRP-CMIP/cmip7-guidance/docs/CMIP7/guidance_for_users.md

     If multiple models are used in a publication, please include a table with the sources (name of the model), institutions and citations.
 If the journal has a citation limit, a table in the Supporting Information is acceptable.

     ???
-Note "How to find the DOI?"
+Question "How to find the DOI?"

         The DOIs can be found through the [Citation Search][citesearch] or in the citation tab of a dataset on MetaGrid.